ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-04-24-low-resource-dep-parse.md

 comments: true
 author: "LJ MIRANDA"
 published: true
+filipino_nlp: true
 tags: [natural language processing, dependency parsing, nlp, low-resource, machine learning]
 header-img: /assets/png/dep-parsing/header.png
 description: |
     Let me tell you about the amazing world of dependency parsing, especially for a low-resource language like Tagalog.
 Unlike English, Tagalog has a limited amount of labeled data, and presents a unique challenge to NLP.
     How do we solve this?
 Read on to find out more.
 excerpt: |
     Let me tell you about the amazing world of dependency parsing, especially for a low-resource language like Tagalog.
 Unlike English, Tagalog has a limited amount of labeled data, and presents a unique challenge to NLP.
     How do we solve this?
 Read on to find out more.
 ---